hanabi/hanabi.github.io/docs/level_19/special_finesses.md

   - Thus, this must be a *Disease Clandestine Finesse*.
 In other words, Alice told him that his 2 was playable right now, and no-one else has blind-played any 1s, so Bob must continue to blind-play cards until his 2 is playable.
   - Bob blind-plays his slot 3 card and it successfully plays as the blue 1.
   - Bob knows that his 2 must be the blue 2 to match the blue 1.

+### The Cursed Finesse

+- Most *Double Finesses* and *Clandestine Finesses* work because the original blind-play 'matches' the clued card and, therefore, more blind-plays are promised.
+However, what if the same card is intentionally clued in such a way that no additional blind-plays would be called for after the first?
+- In this situation, if the cluer is not making a mistake, they are trying to send a deeper message - they want an extra person to blind-play.
+- Such a clue is considered *Cursed* - the next player must therefore blind-play in order to "heal" the situation, since otherwise the clue will just be treated as a single *Bluff*.
+- After this extra blind-play occurs, the presence of the true *Double* (or *Clandestine*) *Finesse* is now promised and understood by the team.
+- For example, in a 4-player game:
+  - It is the first turn and nothing is played on the stacks.
+  - Bob has a red 1 on slot 1 and a blue 1 on slot 2.
+  - Alice clues blue to Donald, touching a single blue 2.
+  - Bob blind-plays red 1.
+  - Cathy sees that Alice could have cleanly initiated a *Clandestine Finesse* on Bob by cluing the blue 2 with rank instead of color.
+Therefore, Cathy needs to "heal" the situation.
+She blind-plays.
+It is a red 2 and it successfully plays.
+  - Bob and Donald both gasp in surprise when Cathy blind-plays.
+Since Bob's red 1 did not match Donald's blue card, this cannot be a *Pestilent Double Bluff*.
+It also cannot be a *Double Bluff* on blue 4 because Cathy would never have blind-played anything before Bob had a chance to play his blue 1.
+  - Therefore, the team knows that this must have been a *Cursed Finesse*.
+Bob will now continue to blind-play for his now-promised blue 1.
+- Note that this only should occur if there was *Free Choice* in the initial clue.
+For example, if the chosen clue also good-touched additional cards or avoided bad-touching other card(s), then this is **not** a *Cursed Finesse*.

 ### The Surreptitious Finesse